 7. Know where your milk supply comes from.
 Your milk will ‘come-in’ around 2-4 days after you give birth.
 Before that, your baby receives highly concentrated colostrum.
 Once your milk is in, you will produce milk on a supply and demand type system.
 Milk production require water and calories so stay hydrated and keep an eye on calorie intake.

-8. Pack a separate breastfeeding bag – Snacks and water go hand in hand with breastfeeding.
-You’ll be hungry and thirsty so make sure to bring plenty.
+8. Prepare a breastfeeding bag for newborn days – Snacks and water go hand in hand with breastfeeding.
+You’ll be hungry and thirsty so make sure to bring plenty anywhere you go (even if only in the living room trapped under a feeding baby)!
 Make sure to pack some breastfeeding saviours too.
 Nipple pads to absorb any leaks, a nipple cream suitable for breastfeeding, comfortable nursing bras, a milk collector if you want to collect milk from the breast that isn’t feeding.
 Silver cups can be good for protecting sensitive nipples in between feeds.
-A supportive breastfeeding pillow that allows you to feed in various positions, vital for good breastfeeding posture and comfort.
+A supportive breastfeeding pillow like BellaMoon 3-in-1 Nursing Pillow that allows you to feed in various positions, vital for good breastfeeding posture and comfort.

 9. Mentally prepare yourself for the newborn feeding schedule and get plenty of rest in advance.
 It’s best to feed on demand to help establish your supply and comfort baby.
 This means you could be feeding every hour in those first few days.
 Get as much rest in as you can before birth and go easy on yourself after birth.
-Allow yourself to pull the drawbridge up and focus on your baby.
+Allow yourself to pull the drawbridge up and focus on your baby for a while.

 10. Know that any pain is only temporary.
 It’s absolutely normal to feel some discomfort and pain in your nipples and breasts.
 Being prepared for this can help.
 Take comfort in knowing that your body will toughen and adapt very quickly and any pain you feel now, will go away soon, It does get easier.